bunsanweb/hashnet/doc/design.md

 ### Actor, target and Signed Event

-For using `Event` as a system information, it can verify that the Event is valid as published:
+By using `Event` as a system information, it can verify that the Event is valid as published:

 - That it was made a valid publisher.
 - That the content was not modified by others.
 - ...

-Using public key system as digital signature, the hashnet "actor" becomes a valid event publisher.
+By using a public key system as a digital signature, the hashnet "actor" becomes a valid event publisher.

 Each actor has a key pair.
-The "actor" URL in event content is based on the **hash digest value of their public key** as:
+The "actor" URL in event content is based on the **hash digest value of their public key**, for example:

 - "hash:78f886732fa66bef0ca83f571b1328986d308046cbbbed02c9c17fc87bd2b3ed"